shopinvader/documentation/data/doc_pages/en/functional/first-step-with-shopinvader.md

 Go to Odoo

-- You see the checkout step complet by the customer
+- You see the checkout step completed by the customer

 <img src="/samples/functional-training/odoo-cart.png" width="400" hight="400">